From Forest Floor to Treetops: Capturing Mammalian Diversity with Camera Traps

 Project Description

-Effective Protection of Critical Forest Habitats in Sultan Peak, Philippines requires an understanding of the wildlife and their habitat needs.
-W&M students will assist in documenting the diversity of fauna, particularly mammals, in the proposed Sultan Peak Critical Habitat by Centre for Sustainability PH Inc. using non-invasive camera trapping methods.
+Effective protection of forest ecosystems requires a deep understanding of wildlife and their habitat needs.
+In support of the Centre for Sustainability PH and its efforts to promote Indigenous and local community-led conservation in the Philippines, W&M students will assist in documenting the diversity of fauna, particularly mammals, in the proposed Sultan Peak Critical Habitat using non-invasive camera trapping methods.

-This study will focus on understanding the vertical niche partitioning of fauna from the ground to the canopy.
-By strategically placing camera traps at various heights within the forest, the team will capture data on the presence, behavior, and interactions of different mammalian species across vertical strata.
+This study will focus on understanding vertical niche partitioning, examining how fauna utilize the forest from the ground to the canopy.
+By strategically placing camera traps at various heights within the forest, the team collected data on the presence, behavior, and interactions of different mammalian species across vertical strata.

-The team will determine habitat suitability and range through ecological modeling.
-This comprehensive approach will provide valuable insights into the habitat preferences, ecological roles, and distribution of these animals, contributing to informed conservation strategies for the preservation of Sultan Peak's unique ecosystem.
+The team also assessed habitat suitability and range through ecological modeling.
+This comprehensive approach provides valuable insights into the habitat preferences, ecological roles, and distribution of these animals, informing conservation strategies for preserving Sultan Peak's unique ecosystem.

 Project ID - Format